 2. Upon expiration of the contract.

-3. With the mutual consent of the parties.
+3. With mutual consent of the parties.

-releases participants from the obligation to comply with it during the period of suspension;
+· releases participants from the obligation to comply with it during the period of suspension;

-7 question main sources of international law
+Question 7: main sources of international law

-An international treaty is an agreement between states or other subjects of international law, concluded in writing, containing the mutual rights and obligations of the parties, regardless of whether they are contained in one or more documents, and also regardless of its specific name.
+An international treaty is an agreement between states or other subjects of international law, concluded in writing, containing the mutual rights and obligations of the parties, regardless of whether they are contained in one or more documents, and regardless of its specific name.

 8. international treaty as a source of international law